Retail Marketing

 Fact: 67% of TikTokers claim that videos inspire them to shop even when they don’t plan to.
 From #AmazonFinds to #TikTokMadeMeBuyIt, people promoting products are central to the platform.

-If you’re not 100% sure if your brand is cut out for TikTok, think again!
+If you’re not 100% sure if your brand has the potential to blow up on TikTok, think again!

 That’s because TikTok has communities dedicated to all kinds of products.